On-street Parking Policy

 As Castle Rock thrives, parking along the Town’s streets has become a highly desired amenity.
 With that in mind, it’s important that parking policies are implemented consistently.

 That’s why the Town has drafted a policy to guide parking along public streets in neighborhoods and commercial/retail areas.

 The Town is proposing to use a policy – rather than Town Code – to address this topic.
 Policies tend to me more flexible and allow for future change.

 - Allow on-street parking along public streets as long as it is safely accommodated.

 - Recognize the various impacts on homes and businesses related to on-street parking and commit the Town to helping impacted residents and businesses address those issues in ways other than restricting parking.

 - Generally, there is still 20 feet of space on the street for other cars to pass through.
 This provision supports space for emergency service response.

 - Bike lanes or other multi-use shoulder lanes are not blocked.

-Feedback will be gathered through May.
-Then, any necessary changes will be made to the policy, which will then go to Town Council for consideration.
+Feedback will be gathered online through May.
+Now, any necessary changes will be made to the policy, which will then go to Town Council for consideration.